 Arc Fault Protection

 An arc fault is a high power discharge of electricity between two or more conductors.
-This discharge translates into heat, which can break down the wire’s insulation and possibly trigger an electrical fire.
-There are a wide range of conditions that may cause arcing including wire degradation, humidity or heat, extended mechanical stress, physical damage, poor wiring or connections, or even animals chewing through insulation.
-Arc faults in the home are one of the leading causes for electrical wiring fires.
+This discharge translates into heat, breaking down the wire’s insulation and possibly triggering an electrical fire.
+A wide range of conditions may cause arcing, including wire degradation, humidity or heat, extended mechanical stress, physical damage, poor wiring or connections, or even animals chewing through insulation.
+Arc faults in the home are one of the leading causes of electrical wiring fires.
 Each year in the U.S., over 40,000 fires are attributed to home electrical wiring.
 These fires result in over 350 deaths and over 1,400 injuries each year.

 Checking for Proper Grounding of Your Electrical System